-Consider adopting the right technology that can set your business apart from your competitors.
-With innovative CRM (customer relationship management) software, you can generate and manage leads, communicate with prospects and clients, provide multi-carrier information, give real-time quotes, deliver proposals, and assist customers with online enrollment services, all in one comprehensive system.
+Adopting the right technology can set your business apart from your competitors.
+With innovative CRM software, for example, you can generate and manage leads, communicate with prospects and clients, provide multi-carrier information, give real-time quotes, deliver proposals, and assist clients with online enrollment services, all in one comprehensive system.

-Software for running quotes and delivering proposals will help get invaluable information to prospective consumers, and establish you as a reputable source of insurance products and services.
+Software for running quotes and delivering proposals will help you get invaluable information to prospective consumers and establish you as a reputable source of insurance products and services.

 Start Generating Leads

 Success in insurance sales depends on obtaining quality insurance leads.
 The good news is that there are many ways to generate leads.
 Use all of the strategies at your disposal to garner attention for your agency, including: